|Skaarup, Harold J. G753, Corporal, 5th Armoured Regiment, 8th Princess Louise's New Brunswick Hussars

 Harold enlisted in Fredericton along with many other men from New Brunswick.
 There were two boys from New Denmark who joined at the same time as Harold, one was Cecil Hansen and the other was Alfred Sorensen.
 Alfred and Harold were good friends, and Alfred stayed with the same group of Hussars right to the end.
 These boys were all good skiers, and Harold often got into the top four or five placings at the ski contests.

 Mr. William Crain, a friend of Harold’s, recalls that five men at a time put their hands on the Bible and were sworn in.
 They stayed in Fredericton at an army camp that is now the site of the Fredericton Exhibition grounds, where they completed three weeks of basic training.
 From there the men who had joined the 8th Hussars were sent by train to Camp Borden, Ontario, for advanced training at the Armoured Corps School based there.
 As a side-note, Canadian Forces Base (CFB) Borden continues to be a major training base for a large number of schools within the Canadian Forces (CF).
 A number of historical armoured vehicles and a great deal of Armoured Corps memorabilia are available for viewing in an excellent display at the Base Borden Military Museum.
 Also, many of the armoured vehicles Harold would have trained on have been photographed at the Borden museum are used to illustrate sections of this book.
-The Armour School been relocated for some time to the Combat Training Centre (CTC) based at CFB Gagetown, now 5 Canadian Division Support Base Gagetown, near Oromocto in New Brunswick.
-The author served at the CTC Tactics School.
+The Armour School has been relocated for some time to the Combat Training Centre (CTC) based at CFB Gagetown, now 5 Canadian Division Support Base Gagetown, near Oromocto in New Brunswick.
+The author served at the CTC Tactics School and later as the G3 DCO at Base HQ.

 Family photo with Harold’s mother Anne, his brother Carl, Harold in uniform, his older brother Fred Jr and his father Fred Skaarup on the family farm in Carleton County, New Brunswick.
 The picture was likely take in September 1941, shortly before he went overseas.
 His younger brother Aage may have taken the picture.